 Microsoft Apps for Enterprise Plans

 You’ll now find three tiers.
 Microsoft 365 F3 is the entry-level tier, then Microsoft 365 E3, and finally Microsoft 365 E5.
+People often refer to them as F3, E3, and E5 licenses.

-Microsoft 365 Business vs Enterprise: Exploring the familiar Microsoft 365 apps
+Microsoft 365 Business vs. Enterprise: Exploring the familiar Microsoft 365 apps

 Some Microsoft apps, tools, and features are included across all three tiers in both Business and Enterprise.